pagkly/Zed/Investopedia3/Energy Risk Professional (ERP).md

 Energy Risk Professional (ERP)
 ## What Is an Energy Risk Professional (ERP)?

-Energy Risk Professional (ERP) is a professional designation awarded by the Global Association of Risk Professionals (GARP) to individuals who work in the [oil](https://www.investopedia.com/investing/oil-gas-industry-overview/), coal, natural gas, and [alternative energy](https://www.investopedia.com/investing/top-alternative-energy-companies/) industries.
+Energy Risk Professional (ERP) is a professional designation awarded by the Global Association of Risk Professionals (GARP) to individuals who work in the [[oil]](https://www.investopedia.com/investing/oil-gas-industry-overview/), coal, natural gas, and [[alternative energy]](https://www.investopedia.com/investing/top-alternative-energy-companies/) industries.
 As of 2021, the designation will no longer be offered.

 ### Key Takeaways